Skip to content

 auto obj = glz::read_json<std::map<std::string, std::string>>(json.value());

-// This reads the json_t into a std::map
+// This reads the generic value into a std::map

 Another example: